qweasd1/Refactor/ideas/new_perspective_on_architecture.md

+use less elements to express the basic structure

 Solve your issue in a new way
 Recently, I got a new idea on how we write code.
 Usually when we encounter a new issue,